Guide to Sources of Information on Tests and Measurements

 Tests and Measures in the Social Sciences

 This site lists tests and measures found in compilation volumes such as Measures of Personality and Social Psychological Attitudes, 1991 (call number 155.28 M463).
 Many of these compilation volumes can be found in SSHEL, and several of them contain actual copies of tests.
 In addition to the contents of compilation books, the site indexes ERIC documents and ETS Tests in Microfiche.
 The database can be searched by test keyword and author name.
+Last updated in 2014.

 The Social Sciences, Health, and Education Library’s (SSHEL) Test Collection is arranged by the Test Classification System.
 SSHEL also provides a searchable Test Collection Database of the tests available at the University of Illinois at Urbana-Champaign Library.